 Here, the initial slide identifies 8 sales training categories in bullet form.
 One minute of time invested.
 Something we’ve all seen a thousand times before. (“Time to check email on my smartphone”)

 In this example, that same concept is illustrated as categories on a bookshelf.
 Then during the presentation, each one is pulled down off the shelf and the icon used to explore the topic.
 Visual connections.
 Buckets for their brains to make exploration easier. (“This presentation just might be different than the last 20”)

-Does this type of thinking come naturally for everyone?
-The answer is no. But if we want to have a larger pay-off for the time invested creating the presentation in the first place, then this kind of left to right brain transition must happen much more often than it does and here’s how to get help.
+Does this type of thinking come naturally to everyone?
+The answer is no. But if we want to have a larger payoff for the time invested creating the presentation in the first place, then this kind of left to right brain transition must happen much more often than it does and here’s how to get help.